notscimmy/libcapcom/README.md

 ```

 This function is where the juicy exploit comes into play.
-1. The pointer passed into ```sub_10524``` as the first parameter is cast to a function
+1. **A very odd check to make sure that the first 8 bytes of the inputBuffer is equal to the address of the function, which lives at** ```inputBuffer + 0x8```
-2. **A very odd check to make sure that the first 8 bytes of the inputBuffer is equal to the address of the function, which lives at** ```inputBuffer + 0x8```
+2. The pointer passed into ```sub_10524``` as the first parameter is cast to a function
 3. The address of the system routine ```MmGetSystemRoutineAddress``` is saved to a local variable
 4. An unknown function ```sub_10788``` is called
-5. The function in usermode defined in the first parameter is called **with the address of the function MmGetSystemRoutineAddress**
+5. The function in usermode defined in the first parameter is called **with the address of the function MmGetSystemRoutineAddress** passed in as the first parameter to the usermode function
 6. Another unknown function ```sub_107A0``` is called

 ### Supervisor Mode Execution Protection